singh-man/books/crackingTheCoding/11_testing.md

 The first thing to do on this question is to clarify assumptions.
 Ask the following questions:

 - Who is going to use the ATM?
-Answers might be "anyone", or it might be "blind people", or any number of other answers.
+Answers might be "anyone," or it might be "blind people," or any number of other answers.
 - What are they going  to use it for?
 Answers might be "withdrawing  money", "transferring money", "checking their balance", or many other answers.
 - What tools do we have to test?
 Do we have access to the code, or just to the ATM?